wpeventmanager/wp-event-manager/readme.txt

-The core GAM Event Manager plugin is free and always will be.
+The core WP Event Manager plugin is free and always will be.
 It covers all functionality we consider 'core' to running a simple event listing site.